 They took me to the emergency room and took x-rays of my back, I had some hairline fractures on my tailbone and some of my discs had shifted out of place.
 The doctor suggested surgery to correct some of the issues it was either that or pain medicine while it healed.

 The thought of surgery had me thinking about my uncle.
 He had back problems and had undergone many back surgeries.
 He lived from walker to wheelchair for many years.
 It was a terrible thought.
 I had a cane to help me around, I felt like an old person and I was only 34!
 It went on like this for a couple of months.
-I couldn't stand it anymore.
-I figured surgery had to be better than this.
-I signed up to get my first surgery, and the thought of my uncle kept playing in my head.
-I don't want to live like that.
+I couldn't take it any longer.
+I thought sugery would be easier than this.
+I signed up to get my first surgery, and the memory of my uncle kept playing in my head.
+I don't want to be like that.